Ancient Egyptian retainer sacrifices: Power of the Pharaoh

 Egyptian pharaohs were revered as gods in human form.
 Ellen F. Morris, a professor in Columbia University's Department of Anthropology, suggests that pharaohs used retainer sacrifices as a way to flaunt their power.
 She also argues that pharaohs would have to have significant power, in both a political and religious sense, to convince their subjects that it was worth sacrificing their lives on earth for the pharaoh and his comfort in the next life.
 In addition, their families would have to be convinced that the pharaoh's comfort in the life to come was important enough to allow their loved ones to be sacrificed.
 This would not be possible if those being sacrificed did not have a very strong belief in the life to come.
 Egypt's government had to convince the people that the king was a god, and what belonged to him in his life on earth, belonged to him in the afterlife also.
 Dr. David O'Connor, from New York University Institute of Fine Arts, proposes that subjects of a king being willing to escort him into the afterlife demonstrates that a change had occurred in the way the Egyptians viewed their king.

 Evidence for retainer sacrifices

 As is common with most Egyptian archeology, the plundering and destructive excavation of tombs, both in the past and the present, for tomb riches, has hindered the ability to gain as much knowledge about retainer sacrifices as would be available if the tombs were intact.
 Dr. O'Connor does believe that retainer sacrifices were the exception, instead of the norm, in ancient Egypt.

 There is some disputation as to the authenticity of retainer sacrifices, due to less than substantial evidence; however, most Egyptologists believe that retainer sacrifice did happen.
 Normally, ancient Egyptians in shared gravesites were buried at different times.
 To the contrary, in those graves believed to contain retainer sacrifices, the individuals were buried simultaneously, suggesting these retainers were sacrificed.
-The archeologists claim that since the grave roofing is continuous, the burials had to have been made at the same time.
+The archaeologists claim that since the grave roofing is continuous, the burials had to have been made at the same time.